ammonhaggerty/my-digital-twin/README.md

 ---
 ## ⏭️ Next steps

-Now that my twin is a-live, I'm committed to nurturing it with expanded knowledge, bug fixes, UX improvements, and other enhancements.
+Now that my twin is alive, I'm committed to nurturing it with expanded knowledge, bug fixes, UX improvements, and other enhancements.
 It's now a living experiment that can help me more actively learn where the boundaries are.

 I invite you to create your own twin and share your learnings.
 I've made my training corpus open to clone and analyze for your own creation.
-My organization will likely be somewhat unique, but hope others will benefit from the thinking behind the approach.
+My organization will likely be somewhat unique, but I hope others will benefit from the thinking behind the approach.
 I'll be curious to hear what value and challenges you discover.
 [Jump into the Discussions](https://github.com/ammonhaggerty/my-digital-twin/discussions)

 If you'd like to hear more about my insights related to AI, creativity, community, ethics, spirituality, counter-culture, and music, I invite you to subscribe to my Substack — [The Long Tale](https://ammon.substack.com/).